Firefighting in Japan: Fire and Disaster Management Agency

 The day-to-day responsibility of the FDMA is to develop national policy related to firefighting in service of the six missions; for example, the agency regularly produces notices to fire services across the country, both to improve the regular workings of the fire services and to respond to topical concerns in the field of firefighting.
 During major emergencies, the FDMA acts as a national coordinating body, setting up a command centre and collating information, as well as managing the deployment of national Emergency Fire Response Teams.

-The FMDA also has two child institutions, the National Research Institute of Fire and Disaster (Japanese: 消防研究センター, Hepburn: Shōbō kenkyū sentā), which is responsible for the promotion of fire science, disaster risk reduction, and fire protection engineering, and the Fire and Disaster Management College (Japanese: 消防大学校, Hepburn: Shōbō daigaku-kō), which runs national training courses for senior or highly specialized firefighters, as well as providing advice, skills, and instructors to prefectural fire academies.
+The FDMA also has two child institutions, the National Research Institute of Fire and Disaster (Japanese: 消防研究センター, Hepburn: Shōbō kenkyū sentā), which is responsible for the promotion of fire science, disaster risk reduction, and fire protection engineering, and the Fire and Disaster Management College (Japanese: 消防大学校, Hepburn: Shōbō daigaku-kō), which runs national training courses for senior or highly specialized firefighters, as well as providing advice, skills, and instructors to prefectural fire academies.